netguru/ngrvalidator/README.md

 |`laterThanOrEqualTo(NSDate *)`|`msgNotLaterThanOrEqualTo(NSString *)`|isn't later than or equal to compared date.|
 |`betweenDates(NSDate *, NSDate *, BOOL)`|`msgNotBetweenDates(NSString *)`|isn't between given dates.|

-**NGRValidator** has also special method:
+By default **NGRValidator** will use name of validated property in error localized description.
+Nevertheless there is possibility to localize that name for everything you want!
+Just use:
 ```objc
 localizedName(NSString *);
 ```
-which allows to localize property name for everything you want!
-If `localizedName` has been set, it will be used instead of name of property from code.
-So in given example above:
+Let's take a look on following example:
 ```objc
 NGRValidate(@"creatorLastName").required().localizedName(@"Lastname")
 ```
-will change every validation message applied to this property.
-So message `CreatorLastName is required.` will be changed to `Lastname is required.` So simple!
+will change every error localized description applied to this property.
+Message `CreatorLastName is required.` will be changed to `Lastname is required.` So simple!

+##Demo
+Contains 2 examples:
+* with UI
+* coded

+UI example will be automatically fired when you hit `⌘+R`.
+To enable coded example please change `logStory` flag from `NO` to `YES` in `AppDelegate`.
+To improve `story` readability and understandability, set brakepoint at the beginning of `story` method and follow debugger line by line.

 ## License
 **NGRValidator** is available under the [MIT license](https://github.com/netguru/ngrvalidator/blob/master/LICENSE.md).